SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_D-DOCSIS/D-DOCSIS_parameters.md

   - Fail: No neighbors are found, which means that the MLD Neighbors table will be empty
   - OK: At least one neighbor is found in the MLD Neighbors table.

 - **Last Updated**: Calculated.
-The last time the CLI was updated This is updated to the current time after the CLI finishes polling.
+The last time the CLI was updated.
+This is updated to the current time after the CLI finishes polling.
 - **Status**: Calculated.
 Indication of whether the protocol is actively polling the CLI interface.
 This is updated to the current status of CLI polling.

 ### Core Leaf system parameters